seunghyupoh3517/Restaurant_Tinder_Web_Application/README.md

 - Yelp API DB
 - Axios

-how do clients/players get a restaurant like picture, rating, price etc ?

 From database where you input the result of the return from YELP search API. , you can just send all the clients a JSON object